jcjohnson/torch-rnn/README.md

 By default the sampling script will run in GPU mode using CUDA; to run in CPU-only mode add the flag `-gpu -1` and to run in OpenCL mode add the flag `-gpu_backend opencl`.

+To pre-seed the model with text, there are 2 options.
+If you used character-based preprocessing, use flag `-start_text` and include a quoted string.

+If you used word-based preprocessing, use the Python script `scripts\tokenizeWords.py` to generate a JSON file of tokens and provide it using the flag `-start_tokens`.
+Since Python was used to parse the input data into tokens, it is best to use Python to so it for seed text as well, as Lua does not have full regex support, hence the extra step.
+To learn more about the tokenizing script [see here](doc/flags.md#tokenizing).

 There are more flags you can use to configure sampling; [read about them here](doc/flags.md#sampling).